Love in Sadness: Synopsis

-Yoon Ma-ri (Park Ha-na/Park Han-byul) is in an unhappy marriage with Kang In-wook (Ryu Soo-young), an abusive, and obsessively possessive husband who is also a chaebol.
+Yoon Ma-ri (Park Ha-na/Park Han-byul) is in an unhappy marriage with Kang In-wook (Ryu Soo-young), an abusive, and obsessively possessive husband who is also of a chaebol family.
 She meets Seo Jung-won (Ji Hyun-woo), a kind-hearted plastic surgeon.
-After seeing the abuse she receives, Seo Jung-won operates on her face to help her start a new life with a new identity.
+After seeing the abuse she receives, Seo Jung-won operates on her face to help her start a new life with a new identity after which she develops feelings for the surgeon, and he for her.